RobertAndion/Discord_Music_Bot/README.txt

 If you want to change the lavalink password you must change it in the application.yml and in both music.py and playlist.py on the commented lines where 'changeme123' is located.

+You must also place your discord bot token in the .env file where prompeted.

 #######################################
 Lava link is not my creation and can be found at: lavalink.jar MUST BE DOWNLOADED AND PLACED IN DIRECTORY